“Be respectful and kind to other people and creatures. How they treat you is up to them.” - Jeff Einstein

 Welcome to Digital Apostate!
 My name is Jeff Einstein.
 I’m a digital media pioneer long ago turned heretic.
 Here’s my selfie…

 Digital Apostate is a partial anthology of contrarian videos, essays, observations and aphorisms penned and produced by yours truly over the past couple of decades.
 Singly and together they explore what happens to our time and money and freedom in a Brave New Digital World ruled by a state-sanctioned meta-addiction to all things media and all things digital.
-They explore what happens when addiction emerges as the default social condition, the rule rather than the exception.
+They explore what happens when addiction emerges — by design — as the default social condition, the rule rather than the exception.

 Somehow, near-total denial has morphed into near-total resignation, all in the blink of an eye.
 A Brave New Digital World is inevitable when social convention surrenders en masse to chemical destiny.
 My fear is that Mustapha Mond would feel right at home in present day New York City — and no one would notice.

 Like the citizens of Aldous Huxley’s Brave New World, we are undone in the digital 21st century less by the things we hate and fear, and more by the things we love and trust and invite into our homes…

 On a personal note, my mission statement herein is profoundly simple: to confront the arrogance and dogma I encounter in my own life, and respond to it with humility, grace and critical thought.
 Accordingly, I disdain all partisan politics in today’s hyper-politicized and polarized world.
 Of course no good deed goes unpunished, and — as you might suspect — life as an apostate ain’t always easy, regardless of the religion.